 Stairs for Your Tiny Home

-In most cases, the stairs should be built as free-standing and not attached directly to the home.
-This helps avoid permitting issues and keeps the setup simple.
+In most cases, stairs should be free-standing and not attached directly to the home.
+This avoids permitting issues and keeps the setup simple.
+Below are three common approaches with realistic price ranges so you can plan right.

-Option 1: Pre-Made Stairs
+Pre-Made Stairs

-Pre-made stairs in front of tiny home
+Pre-made metal stairs in front of a tiny home

 Price: About $100 to $300